 In major cardiovascular diseases, including stroke and heart attack, loss of blood flow causes loss of oxygen (ischemia), leading to tissue damage and cell deaths.
 A species of ground squirrels from the Arctic can tolerate such ischemic attack, but the underlying biological basis has been unknown.
-The study from this paper identified an unusual protein variant ATP5G1 from cells of Arctic ground squirrels that contributes to the protection from ischemic stress.
+The study from this paper led by Neel Singhal from the Ma lab at CVRI identified an unusual protein variant ATP5G1 from cells of Arctic ground squirrels that contributes to the protection from ischemic stress.
 This basic science discovery may lay the groundwork to develop potential therapeutic strategies to treat human ischemic disorders.

 In a clinical collaboration with Melvin Scheinman from the UCSF Comprehensive Genetic Arrythmia Program, CVRI investigators Rahul Deo and Natalia Jura, along with MD/PhD trainee Erron Titus, set out to explain how mutations in the calcium-storage protein, calsequestrin, cause lethal arrhthymias.
 The team solved a new X-ray crystal structure of human cardiac calsequestrin, revealing the biochemical basis of calsequestrin’s assembly into filaments.
 Using the new structure, the team was able to map disease-associated mutations to the filament surfaces and explain how the location of the mutation in the structure determines the severity of disease.